bwrsandman/clang-tidy-review/README.md

 - `annotations`: Use Annotations instead of comments.
 A maximum of 10 annotations can be written fully, the rest will be summarised.
 This is a limitation of the GitHub API.
+- `use_line_filters`: Speed up check by running clang-tidy only on changed lines instead of entire codebase.
+It is useful to disable if changes to rules are applied.

 ## Outputs